 As one of the largest banks both domestically and internationally, Chase has banking options to fit the needs of businesses of all sizes.
-Chase offers over 5,100 branches and 16,000 ATMs in the United States.
+Chase offers nearly 4,900 branches and 16,000 ATMs in the United States.

 Chase has several solutions for reducing monthly fees.
 A customer can choose to link their business checking account to a new savings account or they can maintain a specified minimum balance.
 Linking accounts also gives customers higher yielding interest rates on their business savings account.

 Chase’s interest rates and monthly fee structures were comparable with competitors: